rhelmer/update-client/README.md

 or be started by the application.
 In either case, this client will establish an inter-process communication (IPC) channel to notify the application of available updates.

+For the moment, the client simply uses STDOUT as the communications channel.

 Getting started
 ===============